Best New Orleans Family Attractions in Louisiana

 504/324-8257

-Also known as the American Bicycle Rental Company because they rent bikes by the hour, the family-owned and operated FreeWheelin puts on a great ride through a very flat city.
-New, fat tire bikes and helmets (some smaller bikes available but tours are geared to ages 12+ only) led by guides from the Bergeron family go out in groups of 12 to see the neighborhoods and life beyond the French Quarter.
+The family-owned and operated FreeWheelin puts on a great ride through a very flat city.
+New, fat tire bikes and helmets (some smaller bikes available but tours are geared to ages 12+ only) go out in guided groups of 12 to see neighborhoods and life beyond the French Quarter.
 Our guide, Aunt Laura, was outstanding in her knowledge of the city, her candor about its faults, and her passion for living there.
 A must with tweens and older family members.
+Note they also rent bikes by the hour.

-Almost a decade has passed since Hurricane Katrina, but visitors are still fascinated by this storm which caused legendary flooding.
-Gray Line Tours offers an up-close look into the destruction left behind, as well as recovery efforts, the Army Corps of Engineers’ work, and ongoing environmental efforts.
-Stops include a breached levee and several neighborhoods, such as the Ninth Ward.
-Within the city itself, families can take the City Sightseeing New Orleans Hop On-Hop Off bus tour, and get off at stops to walk into the French Quarter or visit a museum.
+Viator offers several options for an up-close look into the destruction left behind by Hurricane Katrina, as well as recovery efforts.
+Learn about and see the Army Corps of Engineers’ work and the ongoing environmental efforts.
+Most tours stop at a breached levee and several neighborhoods, such as the Ninth Ward.
+Within the city itself, families can choose bus tours among the stops featured on the Hop On-Hop Off bus tours.

 Much of the region’s bayou life shifted in relation to the flood waters stirred by Katrina, which deposited a new mix of salt and fresh water along the canals.
-At Air Boat Tours — so noisy that all the passengers must wear headphones like they do in the Everglades — the warm breeze generated by our 30mph view of the swamps was welcome but we saw little wildlife.
-Of the many swamp tour operators, check out the highly regarded Pearl River Ecotours, who guide visitors through the Honey Island Swamp area in search of alligators.
-It’s about a half-hour drive outside the city, so you’ll want a rental car.
+See it with Air Boat Tours — so noisy that all the passengers must wear headphones like they do in the Everglades.
+The warm, moist breeze generated by our 30mph view of the swamps was welcome but we saw little wildlife.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.